Frequently Asked Questions

 - You may roll over your account balance to a qualified plan.

-What Happens to my TSA if I Should Die?
+What Happens Should I Die?

-How Do I Enroll in the TSA Plan?
+How Do I Enroll?

 Vendor contact information can be obtained from the college’s Human Resource Office.
 You must enroll in the plan through you chosen vendor before contributions from your paycheck may be taken.
 Once you have determined the amount you elect to defer, the figure is entered on a Salary Reduction Agreement (SRA) Form furnished by the vendor, Human Resources, or obtained on VW Connect.
 The SRA becomes the payroll deduction authorization.
 The amount of the annual reduction amount is divided by the number of times you are paid in the calendar year and must be recorded in whole dollars.
-TSA deductions are not taken for 9-month faculty on summer contracts.
+Deductions are not taken for 9-month faculty on summer contracts.

 Following the employee’s pay date, generally it will take up to 2 weeks from the time your deduction is taken from your check until the time the vendor receives the funds for investment.